olatkem2/World-GDP-Estimates/README.md

 ## B. Airbyte - Data Loader(EL Tool)

 1. Create two connections in Airbyte.
     a.
-To extract and load data from google sheets to Postgres.
+To extract and load data from google sheets to Postgres. <br>
-        - Create a service account information in json format which can be gotten by creating a Google Workspace account.
+        - Create a service account information in json format which can be gotten by creating a Google Workspace account. <br>
-        - get the url of the google sheets and share it with the newly created google workspace account.
+        - get the url of the google sheets and share it with the newly created google workspace account. <br>
-        - Create a database in postgres and get the host, port, schema(default is public), username and password.
+        - Create a database in postgres and get the host, port, schema(default is public), username and password. <br>
     b.
-To extract and load from Postgres to BigQuery.
+To extract and load from Postgres to BigQuery. <br>
-        - You will make use of the first two information in the previous steps as regards postgres BUT as used as a source now.
+        - You will make use of the first two information in the previous steps as regards postgres BUT as used as a source now. <br>
         - Create a project in BigQuerywhich will service as our Database name.
-Create a Dataset, this will be our Schema.
+Create a Dataset, this will be our Schema. <br>
-        - Generate the service account information for the newly created project in json format and paste in the required field.
+        - Generate the service account information for the newly created project in json format and paste in the required field. <br>
 2. You can set the a custom schedule for both jobs to run.
 Remember if its running locally on your desktop/Docker, your docker must be up and running.

 ## C. dbt - Developing, Transorming, Modelling, Testing, Deploying, documenting